moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 ## Basic Authentication

 You authenticate to the API by requesting a token.
-A token is produce by requesting /tokens ressource via POST request.
+You can create a token with a POST request on the /tokens HTTP resource.

 Basic Authentication process: